renaissanceperiodization/docs/_diet/1.22-beta/known-issues.md

 * Sometimes the trailing digit of a number in a macro pill or numeric input field is truncated. (#ZD185514, #ZD185731, #ZD185814, #ZD185722, #L3028)
 * Unable to tap "Save" on weigh-in sheet when manually syncing weight from Apple Health because manual entry field is blank. (#ZD186410)
 * Diet difficulty messaging when configuring a new diet doesn't accurately reflect actual difficulty of goals. (#ZD186816, #L3074)
+* Some sheets extend into the Android Status Bar on some devices, making content unreadable and not tappable. (#ZD185476, #ZD186481, #L3002, #L3075)
+* Sometimes launching the Android app would freeze on the RP logo splash screen. (#ZD186481, #L3076)

 # Resolved Issues